Rules of Internal Assessments

 - Ensure that each student is placed in the correct band of classes.

-- Give an opportunity for students to improve if they felt that the initial entrance tests results did not reflect their true ability level.
+- Give an opportunity for students to improve if they felt that the initial entrance test results, or the marks gained in Year 9, did not reflect their true ability level.

 - Prepare students for the “Westlake Way” where “PERSONAL EXCELLENCE” in academic work is a priority.